zdenda-online/dxcrypto/README.md

 In many cases, a lot simplier API is needed.
 This library provides higher level abstraction over existing *java.security* and *javax.crypto* packages.

-If you find any issue or you would like to contribute, feel free to contact me (contact in POM).
+If you find any issue or you would like to contribute, feel free to contact me.

-Maven dependency (will be published to Central soon)
+Maven dependency (soon in Maven Central)
 ----------------

 ```xml